oxsecurity/megalinter/docs/configuration.md

 Mega-linter is able to apply fixes provided by linters.
 To use this capability, you need 3 **env variables** defined at top level

 - **APPLY_FIXES**: `all` to apply fixes of all linters, or a list of linter keys (ex: `JAVASCRIPT_ES`,`MARKDOWN_MARKDOWNLINT`)

+Only for GitHub Action Workflow file if you use it:

 - **APPLY_FIXES_EVENT**: `all`, `push`, `pull_request`, `none` _(use none in case of use of [Updated sources reporter](reporters/UpdatedSourcesReporter.md))_
 - **APPLY_FIXES_MODE**: `commit` to create a new commit and push it on the same branch, or `pull_request` to create a new PR targeting the branch.